Tyreek Hill Player Prop Bets for NFL Week 18 | Kansas City vs. Denver 1/8/2022

 Season Stats

-- Hill has seen the ball thrown his way 21 times in the red zone this season, 23.1% of his team's 91 red zone pass attempts.
+- Hill (21 red zone targets) has been the recipient of 23.1% of his team's 91 red zone pass attempts.

-- The Chiefs, who rank fourth in the NFL in points scored, have attempted a pass 61.1% of the time while opting for the ground attack 38.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Hill's matchup with the Broncos.